Phone-GWP-group

 Helping your customers reduce their environmental impact

-Leading on directly from the use of recycling logos on your bottle packaging, is the actual recyclability of your packs themselves.
+Leading directly from the use of recycling symbols on your bottle packaging is the actual recyclability of your packs themselves.

-Obviously using corrugated cardboard outer shippers means that your packaging can be easily recycled, as well as being potentially manufactured from recyclable material too.
+Obviously, using corrugated cardboard outer shippers means your packaging can be easily recycled and manufactured from recyclable materials.

 However, the (potential) issues begin when using specific types of inserts.

 Again, corrugated dividers, cradles and inserts are all easy to recycle, as are other options such as Flexi Hex.
-However, many of the plastics and foams used as bottle box inserts are not readily accepted in kerbside recycling schemes, and must be taken to supermarket collection points or local recycling centres.
-Both of which is a big barrier to consumers recycling them.
+However, many of the plastics and foams used as bottle box inserts are not readily accepted in kerbside recycling schemes.
+They must be taken to the supermarket collection points or local recycling centres.
+Both of which are significant barriers to consumers recycling them.

-This can again seriously impact the perception of your brand, so caution should be exercised when considering which form of packaging is most suitable.
+This can again seriously impact your brand’s perception, so caution should be exercised when choosing the most suitable packaging.

 Recycling bottle packaging